Marketing physics School Direct places

 Selection and interview

-When interviewing prospective teachers, bear in mind that you are not recruiting people who already have the ability to lead a physics lesson from day one.
-Remember that School Direct is a training programme designed to develop a person’s ability to become a great teacher.
+When interviewing prospective teachers, bear in mind that you are not recruiting people who already have the ability to teach a physics lesson from day one.
+Remember that School Direct is a training programme designed to develop a someone's ability to become a great teacher.
 Look at the potential of your candidates and consider whether or not they have the ability to become inspirational physics teachers once they’ve completed the training.
 Don’t turn them away on the basis that they are not ready to teach physics to a class of 30 on their very first day!

-If you discover upon interview that a candidate is not suitable for your physics School Direct place but you think they have potential to become a good teacher, encourage them to apply for the PGCE teacher training route or a Subject Knowledge Enhancement course.
+If you discover upon interview that a candidate is not suitable for your physics School Direct programme but you think they have potential to become a good teacher, encourage them to apply for the PGCE teacher training route or a Subject Knowledge Enhancement course.
 To ensure the supply of physics teachers in England, it’s important to nurture every candidate’s interest in teaching physics and point them in the right direction so that they receive the most suitable training.

 Download the full School Direct Marketing Action Plan (PDF, 380 KB)